-NMBU offers one bachelor's degree and sixteen master's degrees taught in English.
+NMBU offers one bachelor's degree and fifteen master's degrees taught in English.
 Each August, we welcome approximately 120 full degree students on campus who plan to spend two or three years at our university.
-It is not possible to start a degree program in the spring semester.

 Degree students come from all over the world.